xdstone1on163/streaming_LLM_on_aws_with_websocket/README.md

 # Real-Time AI-Powered WebSocket APIs
-This repository provides a demonstration of building real-time AI-powered WebSocket APIs using AWS API Gateway, Lambda, and OpenAI.
-The setup enables bidirectional communication between clients and the backend, with AI processing performed by OpenAI.
+This repository provides a demonstration of building real-time AI-powered WebSocket APIs using AWS API Gateway, Lambda to connect AWS Bedrock and OpenAI.
+The setup enables bidirectional communication between clients and the backend, with AI processing performed by AWS Bedrock and OpenAI.

 ## Architecture Overview